-With them, you’ll be able to tackle more advanced software, since they are not only considerably faster but, thanks to their six cores and their innate multitasking abilities, they will allow you to run several programs at once.
+With them, you’ll be able to tackle more advanced software, since they are not only considerably faster but, thanks to their six cores and their innate multitasking abilities, they will allow you to run several programs at once, while streaming.

-That also means that hexa-core CPUs are also more than a solid option for streaming since prospective streamers will be able to simultaneously play the game, stream, and perform other required actions – in most cases without any noticeable degradation of the speed or the quality of the stream.
+Hexa-core CPUs are more than a solid option for streaming since prospective streamers will be able to simultaneously play the game, stream, and perform other required actions – in most cases without any noticeable degradation of the speed or the quality of the stream.

-With their capabilities, computers armed with octa-core CPUs are robust devices, that are more than capable of tackling serious tasks such as programming, graphic design, architecture projecting, engineering, 3D rendering, video editing, visual effects, pro gaming, and, of course, streaming.
+With their capabilities, computers armed with octa-core CPUs are robust devices, that are more than capable of tackling serious tasks – streaming assassin’s creed. 🙂

 And if you have a CPU capable of splitting itself into virtual cores, i.e. threads, your machine will be that much more effective and powerful.